kouky/MavlinkPrimaryFlightDisplay/README.md

 ## Getting Started

+Follow these steps after cloning the repository to get the Mac app running.

-After cloning the repository initialize and update git submodules.
+Initialize and update git submodules.

-    git submodule update --init --recursive
+    git submodule update --init

-Using Xcode 7.2+ open the workspace `MavlinkPrimaryFlightDisplay.xcworkspace`, select the target `MavlinkPrimaryFlightDisplay` then build and run.
+Build the framework dependencies.

+    carthage bootstrap --platform Mac

+If you don't have the [Carthage](https://github.com/Carthage/Carthage) dependency manager it can be installed with [Homebrew](http://brew.sh).

+    brew install carthage

+Build and run the demo using Xcode 7.3+

-Use the `Mavlink` menu in the running application to choose which serial port to connect to.
+Use the `Mavlink` menu in the running Mac application to choose which serial port to connect to.

 ## Notes when using application with Pixhawk